infakt/workshops_2023_basic_app/docs/capybara_setup.md

     let(:email) { 'not_existing@email.com' }
     let(:password) { 'password' }

-    it 'displays error message' do # wszyskie capybarowe akcje wykonujemy w bloku it within '#new_user' do
+    it 'displays error message' do # wszystkie capybarowe akcje wykonujemy w bloku it within '#new_user' do
         fill_in 'user_email',	with: email
         fill_in 'user_password',	with: password